 Additional database options or additional servers for disaster recovery require separate licensing.
 Customers receive one single-instance database with the Cloud Control, or RMAN, repository.
 To protect the repository with Data Guard, customers need to purchase a license for the standby site.
 To protect the repository with Oracle Real Application Clusters, customers must license the second node for the database, and both nodes require an Oracle Real Application Clusters license.

 Use of Oracle WebLogic Server with Oracle Enterprise Manager is restricted to servlet functionality.
-A restricted use license for Weblogic clustering is included, to support deployment of cluster of Oracle Business Intelligence Publisher servers, only when used with Oracle Enterprise Manager.
+Oracle WebLogic Server installation on another server to support Oracle Management Server's high availability is allowed.
+A restricted-use license for Weblogic clustering is included, to support deployment of cluster of Oracle Business Intelligence Publisher servers, only when used with Oracle Enterprise Manager.

 Use of Oracle Virtual Assembly Builder is licensed, as long as a the assemblies are deployed through Enterprise Manager.